csun-shine/the-pedal-garage-docs/docs/references/pg-reference-add-pedals.md

 ---
+title: Add Pedal
-layout: page
+layout: default
+parent: Pedals Resource
+nav_order: 1
 ---

-# API Reference: Add A New Pedal
+# API Reference: Add a New Pedal

 Add a new [`pedal`](pg-resource-pedals.md) to the database.